 3. Steps we have taken at bookingkit:

-It is of course a major and important concern for us that we comply 100% with the GDPR, and we took all the necessary precautions in advance:
+It is of course an important concern for us that we comply 100% with the GDPR.

-From now onwards, your end customers can call up a Data protection declaration at the Checkout where all the important information about use of personal data is explained.
+• Your end customers can call up a Data protection declaration at the bookingkit Checkout where all the important information about use of personal data is explained.

-Under Account > Company data you can also as of now upload your data protection declaration in addition to your T&Cs and legal notice.
-Your end customers can look at these at the Checkout, as well as bookingkit’s data protection declaration, and they have to confirm these together with the T&Cs.
+• Under Account > Company data you can also upload your data protection declaration in addition to your T&Cs and legal notice.
+Your end customers can look at these at the Checkout, as well as bookingkit’s data protection declaration.
+Both have to be confirmed together with the T&Cs.

 Of course it’s not enough that we at bookingkit adjust our processes to comply with the GDPR.
 You may also need to make a few changes:

-In your data protection declaration you should mention Mangopay as well as bookingkit, as we both process your customers’ personal data.
+• In your data protection declaration you should mention the payment provider as well as bookingkit, as we both process your customers’ personal data.
 If you also offer PayPal as a method of payment, please include this in your data protection declaration.
 It is advisable to list all the service-providers mentioned above under “Third party services” in your data protection declaration.

-If you still feel uncertain about any of this, have a quick look at our GDPR-checklist.
-And, of course, you can contact us at any time at dataprotection@bookingkit.de.
+• If you still feel uncertain about any of this, you can contact us at any time at dataprotection@bookingkit.de.
 Please be aware, however, that we do not offer legal advice on the subject of the GDPR and are not a substitute for this.
 If you need this sort of help, a lawyer specialising in IT matters will be able to advise you.